Reyna Roberts

 Reyna Roberts is an American country singer-songwriter and pianist.
 She was featured on Beyoncé's song "Blackbiird", which charted at number 27 on the Billboard Hot 100 and was nominated for two People's Choice Country Awards in 2024.
 She was the first female country artist to ever perform at a Rolling Loud music festival, and she has shared the stage with Luke Combs and Orville Peck and toured with Reba McEntire and Jamey Johnson.
 Her single "Stompin' Grounds" was featured multiple times on ESPN's Monday Night Football.

-One of the few visible Black women in country music, Roberts is known for advocating for "acknowledging the past" of country music, which includes acknowledging Black artist mentors such as Lesley Riddle, and learning the history of the banjo and the term "Music City" for Nashville.
+One of the few visible Black women in country music, Roberts is known for acknowledging black mentors such as Lesley Riddle, and learning the history of the banjo and the term "Music City" for Nashville.
 In 2024, Roberts won a Hollywood Independent Music Award in the Country (Crossover) category.

 Early life

 Reyna Roberts was born on August 15, 1997 in Anchorage, Alaska.
 Both of her parents were combat engineers in the Army and she was raised in Alabama and California.
 She was born two months premature, weighing two pounds, and doctors told her parents to play her music to help boost her brain development.

 The first time Roberts performed music was at the age of three, when her mother took her to a karaoke bar in Alaska.
 When she was 10 years old, her family lost their home but paid for a storage unit to store her piano so Roberts could continue practicing the instrument.
 She continued playing in the family storage unit for three years.

 Roberts moved with her parents multiple times in her childhood, living in Alaska, Alabama, Tennessee and California.
 Their move to California was to further her music career, not because of her parents' work.

 Throughout high school Roberts competed on her high school wrestling team, and she began songwriting to woo the captain of the team.
 She recorded the resulting song, "Lying to Myself", in 2014.
 In 2016, she released the EP The Beginning, which included the song "I'm Coming For Ya", and was a featured guest on the Spring High School Nation Tour.
 She toured around the U.S. which also included performances by the Plain White T's.